anjaysahoo/frontend-interview/1-important-concept/2-css/readme.md

 things like % instead of unit then use `overflow: auto`.
 In case of long word don't use `overflow` instead use things like `word-break`

-A very example is `product-chat` app here
+A very good example is `product-chat` app here: https://github.com/anjaysahoo/mini-apps/tree/master/product-chat

 ### `<img/>`